heritage-standards/fish/content/page/midas-heritage.md

 ### Dictionary

-The [MIDAS Heritage Dictionary](/2015/10/MIDAS-Heritage-Dictionary-March-2016-PDF.pdf) recommends what information units to include when
-recording a particular asset or management area, and explains how they should be used.
+The [MIDAS Heritage Dictionary](/2015/10/MIDAS-Heritage-Dictionary-March-2016-PDF.pdf) recommends what information units to include when recording a particular asset or management area, and explains how they should be used.
 A few information units are mandatory but the majority are optional, depending on the purpose of your inventory.

 > There are some minor discrepancies with the Mandatory/ Optional status for a few individual information units which we are aware of and plan to address in the near future.

 Each unit of information contains a brief description, guidance on usage, whether a field is free text or controlled and should be populated using a terminology list/ authority file, and one or more examples.

-<a href="/2015/10/MIDAS-Heritage-Dictionary-March-2016-PDF.pdf" class="btn btn-success text-center">Download the Dictionary</a>
+<div class="text-center"><a href="/2015/10/MIDAS-Heritage-Dictionary-March-2016-PDF.pdf" class="btn btn-success text-center">Download the Dictionary</a></div>